Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-update-loop.md

 RPCs might carry `NetworkUpdateStage` information with them and be executed at specific stages on the remote-end.

-## Network Variables Snapshotting
+## Network Variables & Snapshotting

-Network variables need to know when they should be written and when they should be read so that they could snapshot themselves for outbound and update themselves for inbound.
+Network variables need to know when they should be written and when they should be read, so that they could snapshot themselves for outbound and update themselves for inbound.

 ## Other Tick/Update Dependent Network Systems

 With this network update loop pipeline, it's natural to register any tick/frame/update based network systems into relevant stages.
-We are expecting lots of upcoming network systems to utilize this infrastructure in the future.
+We are expecting lots of upcoming network systems to utilizing this infrastructure in the future.